MicrosoftDocs/appcenter-docs/docs/sdk/crashes/react-native.md

 ```

 > [!NOTE]
-> In some cases, a device with low memory may not be able to send events.
+> In some cases, a device with low memory may not send events.

 ### Did the app crash in the previous session?